-We and certain of our executive officers have been named as defendants in two recently initiated lawsuits that could result in substantial costs and divert management's attention, and we may be subject to similar lawsuits in the future.
+We and certain of our directors and executive officers have been named as defendants in a consolidated class action lawsuit that could result in substantial costs and divert management's attention, and we may be subject to similar lawsuits in the future.

-We, and certain of our current and former executive officers, have been named as defendants in two purported class action lawsuits that generally allege that we and certain of our officers violated Sections 11, 12(a)(2) and 15 of the Securities Act of 1933, as amended (the "Securities Act"), Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Rule 10b-5 promulgated under the Exchange Act by making allegedly false and misleading statements and/or omissions pertaining to distribution of the Novartis Pharmaceutical Corporation's product Exjade® (the "Medication") by our legacy specialty pharmacy division that was divested in May 2012 (the "Legacy Division").
+We, and certain of our current and former directors and executive officers, have been named as defendants in two purported class action lawsuits that generally allege that we and certain of our directors and officers violated Sections 11, 12(a)(2) and 15 of the Securities Act of 1933, as amended (the "Securities Act"), Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Rule 10b-5 promulgated under the Exchange Act by making allegedly false and misleading statements and/or omissions pertaining to (i) the distribution of the Novartis Pharmaceutical Corporation's product Exjade® (the "Medication") by our legacy specialty pharmacy division that was divested in May 2012 (the "Legacy Division") and (ii) our PBM Services segment.
 On December 19, 2013, the two class action lawsuits were consolidated into a single consolidated class action lawsuit and a lead plaintiff was appointed.
 The lead plaintiff filed a consolidated complaint on February 19, 2014.
 The consolidated complaint seeks damages and other relief.
+All defendants in the case moved to dismiss the consolidated complaint on April 28, 2014.
+Briefing on the motion to dismiss was complete on July 28, 2014.